Drinking fountains in Philadelphia: Background

 Philadelphia suffered multiple yellow fever epidemics in the 1790s.
 The Philadelphia Watering Committee, formally the Joint Committee on Bringing Water to the City, was founded in 1797–98 with the mission of constructing a public water system to combat the disease.
-Scottish-born architect Benjamin Henry Latrobe, famous for being the archetect of the United States Capitol building, designed the Philadelphia system in which an underground brick aqueduct carried drinking water from the Schuylkill River to Centre Square, now the site of Philadelphia City Hall.
+Scottish-born architect Benjamin Henry Latrobe, famous for being the architect of the United States Capitol building, designed the Philadelphia system in which an underground brick aqueduct carried drinking water from the Schuylkill River to Centre Square, now the site of Philadelphia City Hall.
 There, twin steam pumps propelled the water into a tank in the tower of the pumping house, from which gravity distributed it throughout the city via wooden water mains (cored logs).
 Completed in January 1801, this was the first citywide gravity-fed public water system in the United States.

-Latrobe's chief draftsman, Frederick Graff, designed a "T"-shaped wooden fire hydrant in 1802, that featured "a drinking fountain on one side and a 4-1/2-inch water main on the other."
+Latrobe's chief draftsman, Frederick Graff, designed a T-shaped wooden fire hydrant in 1802, that featured "a drinking fountain on one side and a 4-1/2-inch water main on the other."
 The hydrants were installed along every major street of the city.

 Latrobe's Greek Revival pumping house and the gardens surrounding it became a major attraction.
 Graff was promoted to manager of the Water Works in 1805, and designed the fountain for Centre Square.
 The Watering Committee commissioned sculptor William Rush to create a statue, Allegory of the Schuylkill River, to be its centerpiece.
 Better known as Water Nymph with Bittern, it was carved from pine and painted white (in imitation of marble).
 The first public fountain in Philadelphia was unveiled in August 1809.